D4rkM/iochat/README.md

-#iochat
+# iochat

-##A simple chat that uses socket.io, and mongodb.
+## A simple chat that uses socket.io, and mongodb.

+This project is under construction....